 Louisiana Delta Community College is an open-admissions college that offers two-year degree programs, certificates, and courses for personal or professional growth.

 Louisiana Delta Community College was created by the Louisiana Legislature through Act 1369 of the 1997 Regular Session and Act 151 of the 1998 First Extraordinary Session in the area of the Monroe Regional Planning and Economic Development District, an area in northeast Louisiana covering the Mississippi Delta.
-The institution is managed by the Louisiana Community and Technical College System (LCTCS) with Dr. Scott Rule currently serving as Chancellor.
+The institution is managed by the Louisiana Community and Technical College System (LCTCS) with Dr. Randy Esters currently serving as Chancellor.
 LDCC held its inaugural semester of classes in Fall 2001 with Dr. Lynn Kreider as Chancellor.

 Since it began offering classes in 2001, Louisiana Delta Community College has consistently ranked among the best in the nation in student satisfaction.
 Summer 2009, Louisiana Delta Community College was accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award associate degrees.